DimalChandrasiri/composer/docs/plugins/readme.md

 # Writing plugins for Ballerina Composer

-A Componser front-end plugin is a javascript class which is extended from [Plugin](./../../modules/web/src/core/plugin/plugin.js) class and it should provide a no arg constructor.
+A Composer front-end plugin is a javascript class which is extended from [Plugin](./../../modules/web/src/core/plugin/plugin.js) class and it should provide a no arg constructor.
 Each plugin should also provide a unique ID via `getID()` method.
 A plugin can contribute to various [extension points available](#available-extension-points) in composer front-end by providing contributions via `getContributions()` method.

 Main components of Composer front-end are also developed as plugins.
-However, comapared to other plugins, they are treated differently while initializing.
+However, compared to other plugins, they are treated differently while initializing.
 They are the first set of plugins to be initialized and their startup order is enforced by Composer.

 ```javascript
 // bare minimum code required for a plugin